parallelvirtualcluster/pvc/docs/manuals/provisioner.md

 The simplest valid template will specify a number of vCPUs and an amount of vRAM; additional details are optional and can be specified if required.

 Serial consoles are required to make use of the `pvc vm log` functionality, via console logfiles in `/var/log/libvirt` on the nodes.
 VMs without a serial console show an empty log.
+Note that the guest operating system must also be configured to provide output to this serial console for this functionality to work as expected.

 VNC consoles permit graphical access to the VM.
 By default, the VNC interface listens only on 127.0.0.1 on its parent node; the VNC bind configuration can override this to listen on other interfaces, including `0.0.0.0` for all.

+PVC does not currently support SPICE or any other non-VNC consoles.

 #### Examples